Bright Tots educational toy store offering baby toys toddler toys games & videos. Autism Therapies

 most successful when focused toward the child's particular needs.
 An experienced specialist or team should design the

 individualized program.
-A variety of effective therapies are available, including applied behavior analysis (ABA), speech-language
+A variety of effective therapies are available, including applied behavior analysis (ABA), speech-

-therapy, medications, occupational therapy, and physical therapy, and a behavioral consultation.
-Sensory integration and vision
+language therapy, medications, occupational therapy, and physical therapy, and a behavioral consultation.
+Sensory integration

-therapy are also common, but there is little research supporting their effectiveness.
-The best treatment plan may use a combination
+and vision therapy are also common, but there is little research supporting their effectiveness.
+The best treatment plan may

 Once a diagnosis is concluded it will be important to begin to identify needed services and resources.
 Each child with ASD is